Code-Institute-Submissions/acme-events/README.md

 To reduce resource-wasting and potentially harmful bot traffic, the site's admin url has been customised.
 Within the admin panel, some basic listing and sorting functionality has been enabled, allowing the admin to identify bookings and other data with greater convenience.

 ### Future Features
+In addition to the features mentioned above (capacity handling and multi-day events), the site could make use of a package such as [qrcode](https://pypi.org/project/qrcode/) to turn booking IDs into QR Codes.
+These could be incorporated into post-sales emails as well as being displayed on the post-purchase checkout-success page and the My Bookings history section.

+Some aspects of the UI could be expanded to provide a more polished UX, notably the post-purchase checkout-success page which could include a detailed purchase summary.

 # Credits: